Skip to main content

 Overview

-Before a user can deposit tokens or interact with the mixer, they need an on-chain Umbra user account.
-Registration creates this account and optionally registers the cryptographic keys needed for encrypted balances and anonymous transfers.
-Registration is idempotent - it checks on-chain state before each step and skips any steps already completed, including handling key rotation when keys have changed.
-That said, each call may submit on-chain transactions with SOL costs, so in practice you should check whether the account is already registered before calling it.
+Before a user can deposit into an EncryptedTokenAccount or interact with the Stealth Pool, they need an on-chain Umbra user account.
+Registration creates this account and optionally registers the cryptographic keys needed for ETAs and anonymous transfers.
+Registration is idempotent — it checks on-chain state before each step and skips any sub-steps already completed (handling key rotation when keys have changed).
+Each call may submit on-chain transactions with SOL costs, so in practice you should check whether the account is already registered before calling it.

 Usage